 As with all these options, we trade one feature over the other.

-For weapons, take your pick from the cast of thousands, mortars, missiles, and loitering munitions, there is no shortage of any of them.
+For weapons, take your pick from the cast of thousands, mortars, missiles, and loitering munitions, there is no shortage of them.

 Summary

-I certainly don’t want this to be seen as a ‘Ukraine tells us x’ type of post because there will be a mountain of those and in my view, far too early to tell.
+I certainly don’t want this to be considered an ‘Ukraine tells us x’ type of post because there will be a mountain of those and, in my view, far too early to tell.
 We need to complete some careful analysis of the facts, away from the harsh glare of social media hot takes.

-That said, the concept of a highly (air/land) mobile and heavily armed response and ambush force had utility in the Cold War, and there is no reason to suggest it doesn’t have the same utility if it is seen as one part of a combined arms approach to the collective territorial defence of NATO countries.
+That said, the concept of a highly (air/land) mobile and heavily armed response and ambush force had utility in the Cold War.
+There is no reason to suggest it does not have the same utility if it is considered one part of a combined arms approach to the collective territorial defence of NATO countries.

-It could also be delivered relatively cheaply and quickly, at any scale, and with any NATO member nation.
+It could also be delivered relatively cheaply and quickly, at any scale, and to any NATO member nation.

 Access to Support Helicopters is the main limiting factor, but even without this, the European road network can still afford plenty of high-speed deployment options.